 Commuter Student lives with a parent or legal guardian within 20 miles of the Catholic University campus and the primary address for the parent or legal guardian has changed since initial enrollment.
 Owning a secondary residence within 20 miles of campus does not satisfy this requirement.

-Completed Residency Exemption Address Verification Form
+Completed Residency Exemption Address Verification Form.

 If approved for an exemption, any housing applications on file for an upcoming term will be cancelled.
 If the student already has a confirmed room assignment, they will be subject a housing cancellation fee as detailed in the Cancellation of Housing Policy.
 Please refer to the Student Housing Policy for more information regarding the Student Housing Requirement.